Causal Variance Decompositions for Measuring Health Inequalities: Introduction

+Parallel developments in the machine learning literature have measured variable importance via variance explained type quantities.
+For example, Khan et al. \cite{khan2025marginal} show equivalence between a permutation-based conditional variable importance metric and components in a causal variance decomposition, and express these in terms of the conditional average treatment effect (CATE).
+Related work has used variable importance metrics to explore how covariates contribute to treatment effect heterogeneity.
+For instance, Shin et al. \cite{shin2025treatment} proposed a variable importance measure for multivariate continuous treatments that attributes overall treatment effect heterogeneity to individual covariates.
+Hines et al. \cite{hines2025variable} develop a loss‑based decomposition of the mean‑squared error of CATE estimation to quantify how specific covariates drive treatment‑effect variation.
+These approaches share our conceptual interest in identifying the sources of heterogeneity.
+However, in contrast our goal is to simultaneously identify and quantify the distinct pathways contributing to oberved variation in an outcome variable.

+In this work, we develop a causal variance decomposition framework to identify and quantify sources of health inequality.
+Building on prior variance‑based approaches, we separate three components that capture distinct mechanisms underlying disparities: (i) modification of hospital (or treatment) effects by sociodemographic factors, (ii) inequalities in access to hospitals, and (iii) the covariance between these two sources of heterogeneity.
+These mechanisms are not isolated in existing variance‑based decompositions and are instead implicitly absorbed into average effects.
+Our framework also accommodates case‑mix variables that act as exposure‑induced mediator–outcome confounders, a setting not addressed in prior variance‑based work.
+The proposed decomposition provides an overall summary in polytomous settings summarizing numerous pairwise comparisons, which is particularly suited to the hospital/health system comparison setting.

 The remainder of this article is structured as follows.
-In Section \ref{sec:eight-way}, we first consider marginal outcome variance as the quantity being decomposed and formulate a new eight-way causal variance decomposition that partitions it into eight components, including two that capture health inequalities due to differential healthcare delivery and healthcare access.
+In Section 2, we consider marginal outcome variance as the quantity being decomposed and formulate a causal variance decomposition that separates three new components that characterize modification of the hospital effect by sociodemographic group variable, hospital access, and covariance between the two.
 We give a causal interpretation to these components, derive identification results for them under specified causal assumptions, and propose model-based estimators.
-In Section \ref{sec:simulation}, we study the performance of our estimators in a simulation study.
-Section \ref{sec:seer} illustrates the decomposition by an example of assessing racial inequalities in the receipt of brachytherapy using data from the SEER database.
-We close with discussion of the implications of the results from this article in Section \ref{sec:discussion}.
+In Section 3, we study the performance of our estimators in a simulation study.
+Section 4 illustrates the approach in a real data example on cancer care delivery.
+We close with a discussion of the implications of the results from this article in Section 5.